luizzitol/todoList/README.md

 # todoList
 https://luizzitol.github.io/todoList/

 This is a simple learning proyect.
 It uses Node js and MongoDB with Mongoose on the backend and React with React-router-dom on the front end.
+You can visit the live Demo on https://nieto-todo.herokuapp.com/

 You can add any todos by clicking add or pressing enter and you can delete them by just clicking on them.